vmipfdr/Matt-s-Attempt-at-a-Game-of-War/README.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

-# Description
+## Description

-Remember the card game "War"?
+Remember the card game ["War"](https://bicyclecards.com/how-to-play/war/)?

 Two players start the game by splitting a deck of 52 standard playing cards evenly.
-Each pile is facedown, and players cannot look at the cards in their piles or rearrange them.
+Each stack is facedown, and players cannot look at the cards in their stack or rearrange them.

+The objective of the game is to play until one player has all 52 cards in their stack.

-To play, each player reveals the top card in their pile.
-The player who played the card with the higher value (Aces high) takes both cards and puts them at the bottom of their deck in an arbitray order.
+To play, each player reveals the top card in their stack.
+The player who played the card with the higher rank (Aces high) takes both cards and puts them at the bottom of their stack in an arbitray order.

 If there is a tie, then it's War!
-In the card game each player adds places the top three cards of their deck face down, and then each player reveals the top card again.
+In the card game each player adds places the top three cards of their stack face down, and then each player reveals the top card again.
 Whoever wins out of the second reveal takes all of the cards, and if there is another tie the process repeats until there is a winner.